brodycj/cordova-sqlite-evplus-legacy-attach-detach-free/README.md

 ## Announcements

-- ATTACH is now supported as described below.
+- ATTACH/DETACH is now supported as described below.
 - Pre-populated database support for Android, iOS, ~~and Windows "Universal" (_broken_)~~, usage described below
 - REGEXP is now supported for Android and iOS platforms.
 - This version has the following improvement(s):